Driving under the influence of drugs

-Police find it much easier to spot drug drivers than you think.
+Police find it much easier to spot people driving under the influence of drugs than you think.
 Make sure you know the consequences, both for your safety and for your future, before you get behind the wheel high.

 Just because everything looks like Mario Kart, doesn’t mean it is Mario Kart.
 You may feel utterly in control driving after a few spliffs or a pill, but you’re not.
-And the police can usually spot the signs of someone high and HGVing.
+Driving on drugs carries a huge amount of risk and the police can usually spot the signs of someone high behind the wheel.

 How do drugs affect driving?